 - When toggled off, the tools in the registry are unavailable.

-- Tool registry chat enablement toggle – This toggle enables access to all tools in the tool registry in Opal Chat.
+- Tool registry chat enablement toggle – Enables access to all tools in the tool registry in Opal Chat.
 Agents triggered from Opal Chat can use these tools regardless of this setting.

 - Tool information – The tool's name and description.
 This information lets you call the tool from Opal Chat or add the tool to a specialized agent.
-See the Define tools section in the Create specialized agents documentation.
+See Define tools in Create specialized agents.

 - Preview – Indicates this tool is in Preview mode and is in beta.
-See the System tools in beta section of the System tools overview documentation.
+See System tools in beta.

 - Auth Provider – Indicates whether the tool requires authorization to use.